 The executive compensation program is administered by the Compensation Committee.
 The membership of the Compensation Committee is comprised of four independent directors.
-The Compensation Committee is responsible for the review, approval and recommendation to the Board of Directors of matters concerning (a) base salary and annual cash incentive compensation for executives of the Company, (b) establishment of incentive compensation plans and programs generally, (c) adoption and administration of certain employee benefit plans and programs and (d) additional year-end contributions by the Company under the Retirement Plan.
+The Compensation Committee is responsible for the review, approval and recommendation to the Board of Directors of matters concerning (a) base salary and annual cash incentive compensation for executives of the Company, (b) establishment of incentive compensation plans and programs generally, (c) adoption and administration of certain employee benefit plans and programs, and (d) additional year-end contributions by the Company under the Retirement Plan.
 The recommendations of the Compensation Committee on such matters must be approved by the non-employee members of the Board of Directors.
 The employee members of the Board of Directors are not present when compensation recommendations are presented to the Board of Directors and discussed, and such members do not vote on compensation issues.
-The Compensation Committee also administers the Stock Incentive Plans, under which it reviews and approves the granting of stock options and stock awards, and the LTIP.
+The Compensation Committee also administers the Stock Incentive Plans.
+Under authority granted it by those plans, it reviews and approves the granting of stock options and stock awards, and the LTIP.
 The Compensation Committee also has retained the services of independent compensation consultants to assist and advise it in administering the executive compensation program.
 Currently, Compensation Strategies, Inc., an independent compensation advisory firm, has been retained by, and reports directly and exclusively to, the Compensation Committee.
-The scope of these consulting services is limited to (a) advising the Compensation Committee regarding executive compensation, (b) performing studies of general market and peer group compensation levels, and (c) advising the Board on director compensation, all upon request of the Compensation Committee.
+The scope of these consulting services is limited to (a) advising the Compensation Committee regarding executive compensation, (b) performing studies of general market and peer group compensation Committee.
 Compensation Strategies, Inc., does no other work for the Company outside of providing these compensation advisory services.